GetRecced/getrecced.github.io/index.md

+# Background

+Recommender Systems mainly rely on human feedback in the form of ratings and reviews.
+Hence, the system suffers through the problem of cold start where new user or item does not have much of the feedback available.
+This makes the initial feedback a lot invaluable.
+Intuitively, one review gives a lot more information about the user compared to one rating.

+> In spite of the wealth of research on modeling ratings, the other form of feedback present on review websites—namely, the reviews themselves—is typically ignored.
+In our opinion, ignoring this rich source of information is a major shortcoming of existing work on recommender systems.
+Indeed, if our goal is to understand (rather than merely predict) how users rate products, we ought to rely on reviews, whose very purpose is for users to explain why they rated a product the way they did.<sup>[1]</sup>

+***

-# Dataset and Analysis
+# Dataset

 ## Amazon App Dataset

 We used the “Apps for Android” 5-core Dataset which  contains both product ratings and reviews.
 The dataset  contains 752,937 entries with 87,271 users and 13,209  products (mobile apps).
 The data is from Amazon.com  and has been collected by Julian McAuley, UCSD.
 Below is the snippet of the data:

 <pre><code>{